Sustainable. Human. Engaged.

 The Bokhari team in Norway consists of creative director Runa Klock and CEO Amar Bokhari.
 Our common vision is to contribute to a more sustainabe present and future for both people and the planet.
 Together with experienced and knowledgable artisans in Pakistan, we have developed a portfolio of exclusive interior products made from sustainable materials.
 Through this, we ensure decent work to more than 350 women and men at our weavery in Pakistan, and schooling to more than 700 children.

 Amar is a passionate social entrepreneur with decades of experience in the field of humanitarian and development work.
 He is a tireless defender of human rights, with a particular focus on children and women’s rights.
 This focus is reflected in his vision that Bokhari should be a contributing force towards more sustainable solutions, putting peope and the planet first.
 As CEO at Bokhari, Amar is responsible for the day-today operations of the company, as well as strategic development.
-Amar lives in Oslo, Norway, with his three daughters and wife, Noor.
+Amar lives in Islamabad, Pakistan, with his three daughters and wife, Noor.

 Tel: +47 948 48 093